Skip to main content

 • Decant the cornichons from their jar, drain well and cut into cubes.

-• Toss the salad ingredients lightly with approximately three-quarters of the sauce.
+• Toss the salad ingredients lightly in a big bowl with approximately three-quarters of the sauce.

 • Taste to adjust seasoning with salt and pepper and perhaps a bit more sauce.
 The sauce should lightly coat the ingredients, not drown them.